dartmouth-cs52/dartmouth-cs52.github.io/resources/travis.md

       ![profile](/assets/imgs/travis/travis-ci.jpg)

+      *Note: for private repositories you need to go to [http://travis-ci.com](http://travis-ci.com) but the same account works in both.*

 3. Travis configuration

     Create a `.travis.yml` file in your home directory.
 This is the configuration file that Travis uses.
 You can read more about detailed configurations [here](https://docs.travis-ci.com/user/customizing-the-build/).
 Below is a sample configuration file that we are using for a Meteor project.
-By default, `node_js` configurations will run `npm test` after the build completes.
+By default, `node_js` configurations will run `npm test` or `yarn test` after the build completes.
+That is a script you have defined in your `package.json` file named 'test'.

         language: node_js
         node_js:
-          - "7"
+          - "9"

 4. Push to GitHub